Ed1123/100-days-of-code/r2-log.md

 **Thoughts:** Feeling ok.
 Today was a day where I put all my effort in trying to order my life.
 I think I made a good job.

+### Day 82: June 15, 2020 (Coding toposort.py)

+**Today's Progress**: More than coding I was thinking how to approach the problem.
+I was performing the last tests of my last problem.
+For this one I think I only need to code DFS and order the nodes by theirs post-order.
+It seems simple, but we'll see tomorrow.

+**Thoughts:** I had a good sleep after some days of insomnia.
+It helped me with my mood.
+Feeling good.